brickifyjs/brick/README.md

 👉 __Using EcmaScript 6__

-## Understrand the reactivity system
+## Understranding the reactivity system

 👉 __Using EcmaScript 5__